Ha Hyun-sang: 2020: The Edge & "3108"

 On May 28, Ha announced that his second EP titled The Edge would be released on June 8.
-This album consist of 6 tracks, "Intro : Rise", "A Book of Love", "Nostalgia" (feat.
-Rohann), "Not Okay", "Close", and "With you" (CD Only).
-The name of this album, 'The Edge', literally means edge, and captures the growth of Ha Hyun-sang as a boy or young man and the ambiguous boundary of Ha Hyun-sang as an artist.
-Through this work, Ha Hyun-sang plans to present a variety of music that he has never tried before.
+This album consist of 6 tracks, "Intro: Rise", "A Book of Love", "Nostalgia" (feat.
+Rohann), "Not Okay", "Close", and "With You" (CD only).
+The name of this album, The Edge, literally means "edge", and captures the growth of Ha as a boy or young man and the ambiguous boundary of him as an artist.
+Through this work, Ha plans to present a variety of music that he has never tried before.
 It is especially noteworthy in that he participated in writing lyrics and composing all songs.
-The title song "Nostalgia" (Feat.
-Rohann) from the album The Edge is an electronic pop song containing memories of the past that Ha Hyun-sang worked together with his friend, rapper Rohann.
-To commemorate his comeback, Ha Hyun-sang held an online busking event through his YouTube channel on June 7, the day before the release of his new album, and introduced the new song and showed off his singing.
+The title song "Nostalgia" (feat.
+Rohann) from the album The Edge is an electronic pop song containing memories of the past that Ha worked together with his friend, rapper Rohann.
+To commemorate his comeback, Ha held an online busking event through his YouTube channel on June 7, the day before the release of his new album, and introduced the new song and showed off his singing.

-On October 29, Onefect Entertainment announced Ha Hyun-sang second digital single titled "3108" will be released on November 10.
+On October 29, Onefect Entertainment announced Ha's second digital single titled "3108" will be released on November 10.
 The song name "3108" expresses the speed of light as a formula (3x10^8 km/s), and contains the earnest desire to run faster than light to the past and meet the person you were back then.
 "3108" is a pop genre song that adds a lyrical melody to EDM sound.
 The song expresses in heart-rending lyrics the regret of losing love in the past by carelessly not knowing how precious it was and not being able to do your best.
-As Ha Hyun-sang participated in writing, composing, and arranging the lyrics, he shared that he gained inspiration after reading an article saying, "if you run faster than light, you can turn back time". then he asked his brother about the formula for the speed of light and created the song from there.
+As Ha participated in writing, composing, and arranging the lyrics, he shared that he gained inspiration after reading an article saying, "if you run faster than light, you can turn back time". then he asked his brother about the formula for the speed of light and created the song from there.
 During this comeback, Ha appeared for the first time on KBS 2TV's You Hee-yeol's Sketchbook on November 13 and performed "3108" for the first time.
 He also appeared on TikTok Music Night at 7 pm on the 15th to meet fans from around the world and deliver healing on a deepening autumn night through a variety of live stages, including his new song "3108".